 We enjoy hosting field trips for Life Skills classes and working with school groups.
 We believe that ANY amount of time spent with horses has a benefit for the rider (or the watcher if a student is not ready to climb into the saddle).
 Please call or email to inquire more about how we work with larger groups.

 Ride With Us!

-***We will be closed from November 2019 to Spring 2020.
+***We are currently closed due to the Covid19/coronavirus outbreak.
 Please fill out a "Request to Ride with CNM" form if you are interested in joining our program.
-We look forward to meeting new riders in the spring.***
+We look forward to meeting new riders when it is safe to do so.***

 At Challenge New Mexico, we strive to offer everyone an opportunity to interact with horses no matter what their ability level is.
 We believe that horses are unique animals that offer riders a level of therapy that is unique yet applicable to everyday life.

 We would love to have you or your family member participate in our program!
 Please complete the appropriate application below to ride with us.
 All riders should bring a completed Insurance Waiver and Release of Liability Form to their first riding session each season.

 Online Applications are mobile friendly!